ffouquet42/get_next_line/README.md

 You can create a text file .txt and fill it in the main. get_next_line will read the entire file.

-The program also works by reading several fd at the same time.
+The program (Bonus Part) also works by reading several fd at the same time.

 You can initialize `BUFFER_SIZE` to a value greater than or equal to 0.